Hearing Aid Not Working? How to Fix Common Problems

 There can be many reasons you might not hear with your hearing aid.
 You could discover the problem, and even fix it, yourself if you know what to look out for.

 A hearing aid suddenly ceasing to function can be very annoying – especially if you are in the middle of an important conversation, meeting, attending a lecture, or watching a movie.
 It can be inconvenient, and if you do not know the reason for the sudden silence, you may not be able to rectify this as quickly as you might like.
 To fix the problem you’ll quickly want to identify the reasons you might not hear with your hearing aid.

 There are several possible reasons for a hearing aid to stop working.
-Some of them have to do with the hearing aid, with the battery, with handling and care issues, and others may have to do with how you use it.
+Sometimes there is a problem with the hearing aid itself, with the battery, with handling and care issues, while others may have to do with how you use it.